nitr-dimple/Leetcode-solution/Queue/Implement Queue Using Stacks/README.md

 ## Approach:

 Maitain to stack s1 and s2. <br>
-For every push operation:
+For enqueue operation:

-- enqueue the element to q2.
-- dequeue one by one all the element from q1 and enqueue the it to q2.
+- push the element to stack s2
-- swap the name of q2 and q1.

 <br>
 For pop operations:
+- if stack s1 is not empty, pop  elements from s2 to s1 until s1 is not empty.
-- Dequeue an elements from q1.
+- pop element from stack s1.